 From the fundamental definitions, it is possible to identify several characteristics that can be extracted and used as a preliminary set of indicators of smartness of the learning environment.
 Based on these definitions, it can be concluded that smart learning should be considered as a kind of educational environment in which learning takes place in an interactive environment with the use of high technologies.
 A smart approach to learning is based on flexibility, rapid response and adaptation to the external environment, the needs of the market and students, the possibility of self-control and training, and free access to information.

-Table 2.
-Identification of characteristics and attributes based on the listed definitions
+Table 2. Сharacteristics and attributes based on the listed definitions